Get

 • Cats suffering from urinary tract inflammation may benefit from specialized, veterinarian-formulated foods.
 Consider varying their diet by adding a canned food to their dry kibble, as it will have a higher moisture content.

-• Since good hydration helps reduce the concentration of urine, thus minimizing the formation of crystals and stones, speak to your vet about ways to add more moisture to their food.
+• Since good hydration helps reduce the concentration of urine, thus minimizing the formation of crystals and stones, speak to a vet about ways to add more moisture to their food.
 Adding additional water bowls and fountains may be helpful, but offering more wet food may be even better.

 Although preventing blood in your cat’s urine is not guaranteed, these tips can help their overall well-being.